dqops/dqo/docs/checks/column/numeric/index.md

 ### [sample stddev in range](./sample-stddev-in-range.md)
-A column-level check that ensures that the standard deviation of the sample is within the expected range in the monitored column.
+This check calculates the standard deviation of numeric values.
+It verifies that the standard deviation is within the range of accepted values and raises a data quality issue when it is not within a valid range.

 | Data quality check name | Check type | Description | Standard |